Marko Arnautovic has burnt bridges at West Ham and everyone 'wants him out'

 By Sky Sports News

-Marko Arnautovic has burnt bridges at West Ham and everyone "wants him out", sources at the club have told Sky Sports News.
+West Ham are willing to accept a "terrible deal" for Marko Arnautovic, who has burnt bridges, and everyone "wants him out", club sources have told Sky Sports News.

-West Ham have already rejected a £19.7m bid for the 30-year-old from a Chinese Super League club, Sky Sports News understands - an offer the club found 'insulting'.
+West Ham have already rejected a £19.7m bid for the 30-year-old from a Chinese Super League club thought to be Shanghai SIPG, Sky Sports News understands - a bid the club found 'insulting'.

 However, Sky Sports News reported on Wednesday the east London club are running out of patience with Arnautovic after comments made by his brother claiming they are "using" him.

-Speaking on Sky Sports News' The Transfer Show, Sky Sports News reporter Kaveh Solhekol revealed the controversial Austria international's time in England could well be coming to an abrupt end.
+Now, speaking on Sky Sports News' The Transfer Show, Sky Sports News reporter Kaveh Solhekol revealed that the controversial Austria international's time in England could well be coming to an abrupt end.

 "I have been in touch with a very senior source at West Ham and asked him 'are you okay with us reporting that a deal has been agreed for Arnautovic to go to China?
 We have heard it will be announced in two days.'